Protect Data at Rest Using Self-managed Encryption Keys on Confluent Cloud

 • Importing key material is not supported.

-• Access to your cluster data is revokable by disabling access to the encryption key, but the cluster is inaccessible only after you delete the cluster.
+• You can revoke access to data on a cluster by disabling access to the encryption key, but the cluster is inaccessible only after you delete the cluster.
+For details, see Revoke Access to Data at Rest.

-• After a cluster is deleted, the associated encryption key is released after five days and can be reused to create a new encrypted cluster.
+• After you delete a cluster, the encryption key associated with the cluster is released after five days and can be reused to create a new encrypted cluster.
 As a security best practice, encryption keys should not be reused for production clusters.

-• The Kafka cluster and KMS must be colocated in the same region.
+• Both the Kafka cluster and your KMS must be colocated in the same region.

-• Confluent Cloud supports using self-managed encryption keys on the following cloud service providers:
+• Self-managed encryption keys are supported on the following cloud service providers:

-• Currently, BYOK applies only to Kafka, and not to any consumer, including Confluent Cloud for Apache Flink®.
+• Self-managed encryption keys currently apply only to Confluent Cloud Dedicated and Enterprise (available only on AWS) Kafka clusters, and not to any consumer, including Confluent Cloud for Apache Flink®.

 List the service quota for self-managed encryption keys

-The service quota for self-managed encryption keys (BYOK keys) is applied at the organization scope rather than the Kafka cluster scope because a self-managed encryption key must be created before you create an encrypted Kafka cluster that uses the key.
+The service quota for self-managed encryption keys (BYOK keys) is applied at the Organization scope instead of the Kafka Cluster scope because self-managed encryption keys must be created before you create an encrypted Kafka cluster using those encryption keys.
 When you use the Confluent CLI and the Scopes (service-quota/v1) API, the service quota for self-managed encryption keys is displayed as Max BYOK keys per organization and the quota code is byok.max_keys.per_org.

 The default service quota for self-managed encryption keys is listed in organization service quotas.